joshuaboniface/rffmpeg/README.md

 1. Install the `rffmpeg` program as detailed above.

-1. In Jellyfin, set the `rffmpeg.py` binary as your "FFmpeg path".
+1. In Jellyfin, set the `rffmpeg.py` binary, via its `ffmpeg` symlink, as your "FFmpeg path".
+The symlinks are important for Jellyfin to properly call the `ffprobe` command as well.

 1. Try running a transcode and verifying that the `rffmpeg` program works as expected.
 The flow should be: